 Keywords Everywhere includes three different metrics that’ll appear on your Google Keyword Planner interface:

-Considering these metrics, you’ll wouldn’t want a keyword that has an extremely high search volume number with a low competition value.
+You wouldn’t want a keyword that has an extremely high search volume number with a low competition value.
 That probably means that the keyword is too general and could lead to low-quality traffic.
 It’s all about finding that sweet spot.

 Caution: Unfortunately, the most granular location targeting is by country.
 If you’re needing to target cities or states, this chrome extension won’t be able to help you.

-Wrap Up on Google Keyword Planner
+Wrap up on Google Keyword Planner